Publications

 An additional post on fire mitigation efforts in California with a focus on establishing priorities, and how to identify and address these issues collectively.
 By exploring crisis management examples from history, we hope to gain insight into our situation today.
 One thing is clear: Business as usual has failed.

-Identifying Market Interest
+Identifying Market Interest in Wood Products

 This white paper surveys over 30 companies involved in processing wood products at various scales to develop synergy and economic models that coincide with strategic efforts to manage forest management that will ultimately result in more healthy, resilient forests.
 Interviews with representatives from several of the most influential lumber companies inform this practical study that would go on to be a major part of the Living Forest project.